 What is DHEA?

+Although DHEA is the most prevalent steroid hormone in the human body and is sometimes referred to as the “fountain of youth hormone,” your supply doesn’t last forever (Webb, 2006).
 Levels of DHEA peak between ages 20 and 30, then the number starts to decline.
-By the time a man is 70–80 years old, his DHEA hormone levels are 10–20% of what they were when he was young (Neunzig, 2014).
-Once faced with low DHEA levels, some older men turn to DHEA supplements as replacement therapy (MedlinePlus, 2021).
+By the time a man is 70–80 years old, his DHEA hormone levels are 10–20% of what they were when he was younger (Neunzig, 2014).
+When DHEA levels start to decline, some older men turn to DHEA supplements as replacement therapy.

 DHEA benefits for men